A step-by-step workflow to extract the genuine circular dichroism of thin films: Background on circular dichroism spectroscopy and measurement artifacts

-To understand the working mechanism of our two-step measurement routine, we first introduce both the microscopic and the macroscopic descriptions of circular dichroism, along with additional macroscopic effects that can influence the measurements of CD.
+To understand the working mechanism of our two-step measurement routine, we first introduce both the microscopic and the macroscopic descriptions of CD, along with additional macroscopic effects that can influence the CD measurements.
 CD arises from the differential absorption of LCP and RCP light in chiral media, i.e., media lacking mirror symmetry.
 Microscopically speaking, it results from differences in the transition probabilities for left- and right-circularly polarized photons during a transition from a ground state, $a$, to an excited state, $b$.
-This phenomenon was formulated by Léon Rosenfeld \cite{rosenfeld1929quantenmechanische} and is illustrated in Figures~\ref{Fig. Polarisation}~(a) and (b).
+This phenomenon was formulated by Léon Rosenfeld \cite{rosenfeld1929quantenmechanische} and is illustrated in Figs.~\ref{Fig. Polarisation}~(a) and (b).
 The magnitude of this effect is proportional to the rotatory strength $R (a \rightarrow b)$, defined as the imaginary part of the scalar product between the electric dipole transition moment $\langle a| \boldsymbol{\mu}|b\rangle$ and the magnetic dipole transition moment $\langle b| \mathbf{m}|a\rangle$:\cite{berova2012comprehensive}